Tex Watson: Drug dealing and Bernard Crowe

 In December 1968, Watson left the Manson Family.
 He moved in with a woman who sold small quantities of marijuana and LSD to his friends, and became her lover.
-The two lived a reasonably normal life in Hollywood for a few months, improving their business, until Watson became restless and rejoined the Family.
+The two lived in Hollywood for a few months, improving their illegal activity, until Watson became restless and rejoined the Family.

 Following Manson's orders to "find money for Helter Skelter", Watson contrived to steal money from his lover's friend, Bernard Crowe.
-Crowe called the ranch, spoke to Charles Manson and told him he would come to the ranch and kill everyone if he did not get his money back.
+Crowe called the ranch, spoke to Manson and told him he would come to the ranch and kill everyone if he did not get his money back.
 In response, Manson shot Crowe in the stomach using the same pistol that Watson would use in the Tate murders.

+The two encountered one another in the California Men's Colony in the early 1980s.
+Following a long conversation about the past and religion Crowe forgave Watson for his role in the theft and the shooting.

 Tate–LaBianca murders

 Tate murders

 On August 9, 1969, as a member of the Manson Family, Watson led Susan Atkins, Linda Kasabian, and Patricia Krenwinkel to 10050 Cielo Drive, the home of Roman Polanski and Sharon Tate.
 They murdered all four people inside the house, and also Steven Parent in the driveway.
 Watson and his crime partners inflicted 28 stab wounds to one victim, Abigail Folger, alone.